-- The questionnaires are prepared by the Corporate Secretary and approved by both the NCGC and the Chair, taking into account current issues, the findings of previous years and input from the Board. - Each questionnaire is then sent to every director and a complete set of the responses is forwarded to the Chair, except for the responses to the evaluation questionnaire relating to the Chair, which are forwarded directly to each of the chairs of the NCGC and the MRCC. - Following receipt of the completed questionnaires, the Chair contacts every director and conducts confidential one-on-one meetings.
+- The questionnaires are prepared by the Corporate Secretary and approved by both the NCGC and the Chair, taking into account current issues, the findings of previous years and input from the Board. - Each questionnaire is then sent to every director and a complete set of the responses is forwarded to the Chair, except for the responses to the evaluation questionnaire relating to the Chair, which are forwarded directly to the chair of the NCGC. - Following receipt of the completed questionnaires, the Chair contacts every director and conducts confidential one-on-one meetings.
 The purpose of these meetings is to discuss the answers received from and in respect of each director, to take into account any comments which the director may have and to review the self-evaluation of each director.
-One of the NCGC or MRCC chairs also discusses individually with each director their responses and comments on the Chair evaluation questionnaire. - Reports are then made by the Chair, and the NCGC and MRCC chairs to the Board, with suggestions to improve the effectiveness of the Board, Board committees, the Chair and committee chairs, and separately to individual directors in respect of their personal performance and peer feedback.

-• The Chair and committee chairs take into consideration the overall results and suggestions derived from the annual Board performance assessment in order to improve the functioning and activities of the Board and Board committees.
+The NCGC chair also discusses individually with each director their responses and comments on the Chair evaluation questionnaire. - Reports are then made by the Chair, and the NCGC chair to the Board, with suggestions to improve the effectiveness of the Board, Board committees, the Chair and committee chairs, and separately to individual directors in respect of their personal performance and peer feedback. - The Chair and committee chairs take into consideration the overall results and suggestions derived from the annual Board performance assessment in order to improve the functioning and activities of the Board and Board committees.

 The Corporation's Board Evaluation Policy prescribes that every three years the annual Board evaluation process is supplemented by a third party, independent board evaluation specialist assessment.
-A third party, independent assessment of the Board was completed in 2020 and the next third party, independent Board assessment is scheduled for 2023.
+A third party, independent assessment of the Board was completed in 2023.